-Tower Hill is a Florida-specific homeowners insurance company that offers affordable, but not industry-leading, prices.
+Tower Hill is a Florida-specific homeowners insurance company that offers very affordable prices.
 It has a wider range of insurance products than many other Florida insurers, including flood insurance and enhanced coverage options for high-value homes.

-Tower Hill Home Insurance: Our Thoughts
+Tower Hill home insurance: Our thoughts

-Bottom Line: Tower Hill is a solid, affordable choice for homeowners looking for a one-stopshop for homeowners and flood insurance.
+Bottom line: Tower Hill is a solid, affordable choice for homeowners looking for a one-stop shop for homeowners and flood insurance.
 But buyers should be prepared to work alongside an insurance agent for a quote, as Tower Hill's online tools are lackluster.

 Tower Hill offers all the most common coverages Florida residents would expect from a homeowners insurance company.
 It also offers several less-ubiquitous coverage options to protect your property, as well as flood coverage and extended limits for owners of high-value homes.

 Tower Hill offers coverage that is geared specifically toward homes with high values and is typically available for homes worth between $750,000 and $5 million.
-Homes that fall into this category might be especially large, be in a desirable location or have a lot of amenities, like a pool or private tennis court.
+Homes that fall into this category might be especially large, be in a desirable location or have a lot of amenities, such as a pool or private tennis court.

-|Extended replacement cost||Up to 50% above your dwelling replacement cost||Pays for costs to replace your home or property if it exceeds your coverage limit.
-Often applies in situations where costs are unexpectedly high, such as due to labor shortages after a hurricane or other disaster|
+|Extended replacement cost||Up to 50% above your dwelling replacement cost||Pays for the cost to replace your home or property if it exceeds your coverage limit.
+Typically applies when costs are unexpectedly high, such as during labor shortages after a hurricane or other disaster.|

-|Scheduled personal property||Up to 50% of contents or $1 million||Covers certain high-value items like jewelry or cash that are not covered under a regular home insurance policy|
+|Scheduled personal property||Up to 50% of contents or $1 million||Covers certain high-value items, like jewelry or cash, that are not covered under a regular home insurance policy.|

-|Identity fraud expenses||$15,000||Pays for expenses associated with identity theft, such as fraudulent credit card purchases|
+|Identity fraud expenses||$15,000||Pays for expenses associated with identity theft, such as fraudulent credit card purchases.|

 NFIP rates are set by the government and do not change from insurer to insurer.
 So if you're already considering purchasing home insurance from Tower Hill and want to buy NFIP flood coverage, there's no downside to going through Tower Hill — but there's no particular cost benefit, either.

-Additional Coverage Options Available from Tower Hill
+Additional coverage options available from Tower Hill

-Tower Hill also offers several additional lesscommonly selected coverages that homeowners can add to their policy if they so choose.
+Tower Hill also offers several additional, less commonly selected coverages that homeowners can add to their policy if they so choose.
 These coverages go beyond typical home insurance to pay for extra expenses you might incur from a covered peril.

-- Ordinance/Law Coverage: Pays for additional home rebuilding costs to bring a home up to code when repairs are needed.
-For example, if your home is damaged by wind and it's discovered that the house needs additional upgrades to meet new fire-safety standards, this coverage would pay for the extra costs.
+- Ordinance/law coverage: Pays for additional home rebuilding costs to bring a home up to code when repairs are needed.
+For example, if your home is damaged by wind and it's discovered that the house needs additional upgrades to meet new fire safety standards, this coverage would pay for the extra costs.

-- Landscaping: Compensates you for damage to your home's landscaping, including lawns
+- Landscaping: Compensates you for damage to your home's landscaping, including lawns.

-- Debris Removal: Pays for extra costs of removing debris after a storm or other disaster, even if your dwelling limit has been exhausted
+- Debris removal: Pays for extra costs of removing debris after a storm or other disaster, even if your dwelling limit has been exhausted.

-- Loss Assessment: If you're a member of a homeowners or neighborhood association, loss assessment pays for any assessments the association charges you for, so long as the cause of the assessment is a covered peril.
+- Loss assessment: If you're a member of a homeowners or neighborhood association, loss assessment pays for any assessments the association charges you for, so long as the cause of the assessment is a covered peril.

-Standard Insurance Coverages Available from Tower Hill
+Standard insurance coverages available from Tower Hill

 Tower Hill's standard coverages protect the structure of your home; other structures on your property, such as a detached garage or shed; and your personal property, like furniture, clothing and appliances.
 The insurer also provides liability coverage, which protects you financially in case someone sues you for financial damages.
 This might be because they were injured on your property, for example.